Skip to main content

 MS in Machine Learning and Artificial Intelligence

 Drexel University offers a master’s degree that combines broader artificial intelligence instruction with more specialized machine learning training.
-Possible to complete either part- or full-time, online or on campus, Drexel’s program requires that students take five core courses, three elective courses distributed across the areas of Data Science and Analytics, Foundations of Computation and Algorithms, and Applications of Artificial Intelligence and Machine learning, seven additional elective courses, and a capstone course in which students complete an artificial intelligence project.
+Possible to complete either part- or full-time, online or on campus, Drexel’s program requires that students take five core courses, three elective courses distributed across the areas of Data Science and Analytics, Foundations of Computation and Algorithms, and Applications of Artificial Intelligence and Machine Learning, seven additional elective courses, and a capstone course in which students complete an artificial intelligence project.

 As you can see, master’s-level machine learning training can be variously designated, but the core skills and expertise you develop are the same.
-Any worthwhile program will offer training in programming languages, statistics, and linear algebra (if needed), the different kinds of machine learning (e.g. unsupervised learning, supervised learning, reinforcement learning, deep learning), and how to write various types of machine learning algorithms and models.
-Through electives, you can also choose to further explore how machine learning factors into crucial areas such as big data analysis, computer vision, and natural language processing.
+Any worthwhile program will offer training in programming languages, statistics, and linear algebra if needed; the different kinds of machine learning, including unsupervised learning, supervised learning, reinforcement learning, and deep learning; and how to write various types of machine learning algorithms and models.

 Who’s a master’s in machine learning for?